Nereuxofficial/duckblog/content/posts/cargo-plugins/index.md

 [cargo-outdated](https://github.com/kbknapp/cargo-outdated), which helps you keep your dependencies up to date.

 But I hope at least some of them were useful to you and made your workflow a bit easier.

+## Additional
+### sccache
+Every Rust user knows the pain of waiting for a build to finish, especially if you are on a slow machine. sccache is a tool that caches compilation artifacts so that subsequent builds can reuse them.
+This is really useful if you are on a slower machine or have many dependencies and while there are some limitations to the caching, it makes most of my builds much faster and is even better if you share your cache with your team(For example, using redis or one of the many other supported backends).